Skip to content

 I have an ISA - will the transfer affect my ISA?

-From 1 May 2025, NatWest will become the ISA Manager for all transferring Sainsbury’s Bank ISAs.
-Other than the change of the ISA Manager, your ISA will continue to operate as normal.
+Any Sainsbury’s Bank ISAs you held are now NatWest ISAs and NatWest are the ISA Manager for these accounts.
+Other than the change of ISA Manager, your ISA will continue to operate as normal.

-To make sure the tax-free status of your ISA is maintained, the ISA Manager change will be completed as part of an ISA bulk transfer managed by HMRC.
-If you have opted out of the ISA bulk transfer, either by closing your account or sending a request to Sainsbury’s Bank to transfer your ISA to another ISA Manager, NatWest will not become your ISA Manager.
+To make sure the tax-free status of your ISA is maintained, the ISA Manager change has been completed as part of an ISA bulk transfer managed by HMRC.
+If you opted out of the ISA bulk transfer, either by closing your account or sending a request to Sainsbury’s Bank to transfer your ISA to another ISA Manager, NatWest is not your ISA Manager.

-If your ISA does transfer to NatWest on 1 May 2025, you’ll still be able to request an ISA transfer from NatWest to another ISA Manager at any time (subject to the applicable terms and conditions).
+If your ISA has transferred to NatWest, you’ll still be able to request an ISA transfer from NatWest to another ISA Manager at any time (subject to the applicable terms and conditions).

 What will happen when my account(s) move to NatWest systems?